Cracked concrete patio surface in afternoon light, how to repair concrete patio cracks

 How to Repair Concrete Patio Cracks (DIY Guide)

 Concrete patio cracks let water in, freeze in winter, and get worse fast.
-Here is the step-by-step fix for hairline cracks, wide cracks, and crumbling edges — using $10 in materials.
+Step-by-step fix for hairline cracks, wide cracks, and crumbling edges, using $10 in materials.

 What You’ll Need